The German Infinitive

 “Lass mich das machen!” – Let me do that!

-- Sixth and last, the verb “bleiben” in the context of ‘staying’ indicated the German infinitive without “zu”.
+- Sixth and last, the verb “bleiben” in the context of ‘staying’ indicates the German infinitive without “zu”.

 “Ich bleibe hier sitzen!” – I remain seated!